phalcon/documentation/docs/views.md

 | Controller Layout | app/views/layouts/invoices.phtml | Controller-related view.
 It will be rendered for every action executed in the `InvoicesController`. |
 | Main Layout       | app/views/index.phtml            | Application related view.
 It shows on every controller/action of the application                    |

 You are not required to implement all the files mentioned above.
-[Phalcon\Mvc\View][mvc-view] will simply move to the next view level in the hierarchy of files.
+[Phalcon\Mvc\View][mvc-view] will move to the next view level in the hierarchy of files.
 If all three view files are implemented, they will be processed as follows:

 ```php
 <!-- app/views/invoices/view.phtml -->